Prepare for N.C. Licensure and Improve School and Student Outcomes

 What You Will Learn

-The Queens online Master’s in Education Leadership program prepares you to confidently walk away with a robust set of skills to propel you toward a long career as an education leader.
+The Queens Master of Arts in Educational Leadership online program prepares you to confidently walk away with a robust set of skills to propel you toward a long career as an education leader.
 Outcomes of the program include but are not limited to the following:

 - This program meets the requirements for the Professional Educator’s Continuing License, which is required to become a principal in North Carolina.